 What Is A Fissure Sealant?

-A Fissure Sealant is a protective coating that is placed within a pit and/or fissure that is otherwise likely to harbour decay-causing bacteria.
+A Fissure Sealant is a protective coating that is placed within a pit and fissures that are deep enough to harbour decay-causing bacteria.
 The objective of placing a sealant is to seal the pits/fissures up in order to prevent plaque bacteria from getting a foothold, thereby preventing decay from developing.

 Fissure sealants are most often recommended for susceptible teeth in children and are placed within 6-12 months of the tooth emerging into the mouth.
 Children might expect to have their first sealants placed at around the age of 6-8 years old, which is the time that their first adult molars erupt.